IvanLedakovich/1-syntax/README.md

 to type and directory provided as arguments.
 The program has no external dependencies.**

 ## How to run the program:
-1. Compile the java file into a .class file using the following terminal command in the file location:
+1. Compile the java files into .class files using the following terminal command in the file location:
    ```
    javac Main.java
    ```